How to Make a Free Business Email Address

 In section 2, check that the right hosting plan is selected from the dropdown.
 Then fill out your personal details in section 3, and your billing info in section 4.

-All that’s left to do is make payment.
+All that’s left is to make payment.

-Congratulations!
 You now have a brand new domain ready to create your first free business email address.

 Step 3: Create Your Free Business Email Address at HostGator

-It’ll take about 5 minutes for HostGator to set up your account.
+It takes about 5 minutes for HostGator to set up your account.
 When the icon turns blue, you’re good to go.

 To get started, click Email Accounts on the right-hand side of your control panel.